phoenix-rtos/phoenix-rtos-doc/corelibs/libgraph.md

   Initializes the `graph_t` structure and opens a context for the specified graphics adapter.
 The uninitialized `graph_t` structure should be passed in the _`graph`_ argument and the graphics _`adapter`_ should be chosen from the following list:
-  - `GRAPH_NONE` - the graphics adapter isn't specified, in this case the function returns `-ENODEV`
+  - `GRAPH_NONE` - the graphics adapter isn't specified, in this case, the function returns `-ENODEV`
   - `GRAPH_VIRTIOGPU` - generic VirtIO GPU graphics adapter
   - `GRAPH_VGA` - generic VGA graphics adapter
   - `GRAPH_CIRRUS` - Cirrus Logic graphics adapter